Seven (1995 film): Music and sound

 Fincher hired Howard Shore to score Seven based on his score for The Silence of the Lambs (1991).
 Shore said Fincher would attend recording sessions but rarely interfered with Shore's process.
-The score, which was performed by an orchestra of up to 100 musicians, combines elements of brass (including trumpets), percussion, piano.
+The score, which was performed by an orchestra of up to 100 musicians, combines elements of brass (including trumpets), percussion, and piano.
 "Portrait of John Doe" serves as the central theme with two cue notes; a rising version is used for Tracy's appearances.
 Shore described the film's ending as having a visceral effect on him; he incorporated his reaction into the sequence's score, providing little accompaniment during the dialogue between Mills, Somerset, and Doe, but using it to punctuate significant moments such as Somerset opening the box.

 Shore's opening theme "The Last Seven Days", a more upbeat piece, was replaced with Nine Inch Nails's song "Closer", which was remixed by Coil and Danny Hyde.
 David Bowie's song "The Hearts Filthy Lesson" is used for the end credits.
 Seven features songs including "In the Beginning" by the Statler Brothers, "Guilty" by Gravity Kills, "Trouble Man" by Marvin Gaye, "Speaking of Happiness" by Gloria Lynne, Bach's Air from his Suite No. 3 in D Major, BWV 1068, performed by the Stuttgarter Kammerorchester conducted by Karl Münchinger, "Love Plus One" by Haircut One Hundred, "I Cover the Waterfront" by Billie Holiday, "Now's the Time" by Charlie Parker, and "Straight, No Chaser" by Thelonious Monk.

 Sound engineer Ren Klyce and Fincher inserted frequent diegetic background sounds, such as rain or screaming, to create a psychological impression that terrifying things are occurring off-screen even when the audience cannot see or escape it.
 Klyce and sound designer Steve Boedekker also produced the music that is heard at the entrance to the sex club where the lust victim is murdered.